damiankorcz/Alternative-Checkboxes-Reference-Set/07 Impact Breakdown.md

 # ⚠️ This is not final.
 Very much WIP.
 Don't rely on this yet
 # Overall Summary
 Assuming the Reference Set would use the same Syntax / Meaning combo as the Minimal theme, which was identified to align with the most popular set of Checkboxes across all themes:
-- 10 of 44 Themes with Alternative Checkbox implementation would be impacted *IF* they decided to align their themes with the Reference Set (detailed breakdowns below).
+- 13 of 45 Themes with Alternative Checkbox implementation would be impacted *IF* they decided to align their themes with the Reference Set (detailed breakdowns below).
 - Of the impacted themes, 1 Theme is Officially Unmaintained and 2 Themes are Light / Dark variants of the same theme.
 - Of the impacted themes, judging by download count as an indicator of theme's use, impact is relatively low with the exception to Spectrum (Officially Unmaintained), ITS Theme and Cyber Glow.
 - The following Syntax and Meaning parings have no conflicts:
 	- `- [!]` Important / Warning / Exclamation
 	- `- [?]` Question
 	- `- [*]` Star / Favourites
-	- `- [l]` Location / Navigation
 	- `- [S]` Savings / Amount / Piggy Bank / Money / Price
 	- `- [k]` Key